JivkoJelev91/React-Facebook-Login/README.md

-# React-Facebook-Login
+# React-Social-Login

-> Simple Facebook login authentication with React.js
+> Simple login authentication with React.js

 ## How to use